algolia/algoliasearch-client-objc/README.md

  * **fullTextQuery**: the full text query.
  * **attributesToRetrieve**: specify the list of attribute names to retrieve.<br/>By default all attributes are retrieved.
  * **attributesToHighlight**: specify the list of attribute names to highlight.<br/>By default indexed attributes are highlighted.
+ * **attributesToSnippet**: specify the list of attributes to snippet alongside the number of words to return (syntax is 'attributeName:nbWords').<br/>By default no snippet is computed.
  * **minWordSizeForApprox1**: the minimum number of characters in a query word to accept one typo in this word.<br/>Defaults to 3.
  * **minWordSizeForApprox2**: the minimum number of characters in a query word to accept two typos in this word.<br/>Defaults to 7.
  * **getRankingInfo**: if set to YES, the result hits will contain ranking information in _rankingInfo attribute.